 A study of health preserving and enhancing lifestyle practices with emphasis on conditions in hot and/or humid climates with limited sanitary infrastructure.
 Particular attention will be given to prevention of particular geographical infectious diseases, vectors, and health hazards.
 This class will also address sanitation, water supply, environmental, and housing issues.

-HLED 420 Health Policy and Determinants of Health [S: 3-0-013 highly politicized health care environment in which evidence-based practice is often the only recognizable factor driving the pace and direction of change.
+HLED 420 Health Policy and Determinants of Health [S: 3-0-0]3.

 Prerequisite: HLED 300 or BUAD 230 or consent of instructor